EstebanVictorio/carbee/README.md

 Answer: Nothing that I can think of exceptionally, except:

-   - I didn't add a loading state for login, I forgot it 😅, but it should work properly.
+   - I didn't add a redirect to login when services no longer allow auth given the cookie expiration.

 5. How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would